-With the exception of Iluvien, these drugs usually work best if given on more than one occasion so you will probably need the injection repeating in the next month or so (Lucentis, Eylea, Avastin) or in several months (Ozurdex) depending on how your eye responds to the treatment it is therefore essential that you keep any Eye Clinic appointments that you are asked to attend.
+With the exception of Iluvien, these drugs usually work best if given on more than one occasion, you will probably need the injection repeating in the next month or so (Lucentis, Eylea, Avastin) or in several months (Ozurdex) depending on how your eye responds to the treatment.
+It is therefore essential that you keep any Eye Clinic appointments that you are asked to attend.

 Why do I need a course of Intravitreal Injections?

 Common diseases treated with this type of injection include: age-related macular degeneration (sometimes called “wet” AMD), diabetic macular oedema (leakiness due to diabetic damage), retinal vein occlusion (blocked blood vessels in the retina causing leakiness), inflammation or short-sighted related abnormal blood vessel growth, or other rare problems with the blood supply to the retina.